Random blog post: Cardigans of distinction

 Download the plugin from either textpattern.org, or the software page, paste the code into the TXP Admin -> Plugins pane, install and enable the plugin.
 Visit the forum thread for more info or to report on the success or otherwise of the plugin.

 When you install the plugin, the necessary table is automatically installed for you.
-There’s currently no facility for removing it during plugin operation, but it will be deleted if the plugin is removed from your system.
+There’s currently no facility for removing it during plugin operation, but it will be deleted if the plugin is deleted from your system.
+Note that if you put the plugin in the cache dir and therefore don’t go though the normal installation procedure, the table is not installed automatically; visit the Content->Featured articles tab and click the Install table button.

 Configuring featured articles